Team orders: Team orders in NASCAR

 In NASCAR, team orders occurs not only between drivers who drive for the same team, but also between drivers who drive for teams who happen to have the same manufacturer as the other involved parties.
 This form of team orders is called manufacturer orders.
-Manufacturer orders can also be found in other motorsports (see below).
+Manufacturer orders can also be found in other motorsports.
+Race manipulation is officially banned in NASCAR and teams can be fined and punished by the sanctioning body if caught.

 2013 Federated Auto Parts 400

 Team orders became a serious issue during the 2013 Federated Auto Parts 400 on 7 September 2013, when an elaborate scheme involving the last race of the regular season before the Chase for the Sprint Cup erupted, causing officials to make serious rule changes.

-With five teams involved in the race for the final two regular and both wild card slots -- Richard Childress Racing satellite Furniture Row Racing, Hendrick Motorsports and its respective satellite Stewart–Haas Racing, Michael Waltrip Racing, and Penske Racing—for the ten-race playoff, an elaborate scheme erupted in the waning stages of the race.
+With five teams involved in the race for the final two regular and both wild card slots -- Richard Childress Racing satellite Furniture Row Racing, Hendrick Motorsports and its respective satellite Stewart–Haas Racing, Michael Waltrip Racing, and Penske Racing—for the ten-race playoff, an complicated arrangement was enacted in the waning stages of the race.
 Ryan Newman (Stewart-Haas) was leading the race with less than ten laps remaining, and the standings had Kurt Busch (Furniture Row) in ninth, Jeff Gordon (Hendrick) in tenth by two points, with the two wild cards being Kasey Kahne (Hendrick) and Newman, both of which would have two race wins.
 This would shut out Joey Logano (Penske), who was in the top ten prior to the race but struggling and now trailing Gordon by two points, and Martin Truex Jr. (Michael Waltrip), who also has one win.

-Logano, down two laps, talked with fellow Ford team Front Row Motorsports driver David Gilliland about allowing Logano to pass him to gain points, as he was two points behind Gordon for tenth place in the points.
+Logano, down two laps, talked with fellow Ford team Front Row Motorsports driver David Gilliland about allowing Logano to pass him to gain points.
 With Newman leading, Logano had to be in tenth or Logano would be out of a Chase position.
 Truex's teammate Clint Bowyer intentionally spun and caused a caution in an effort to assist his teammate.
 Ensuing pit stops knocked Newman to third.
 Logano, who was two laps behind, did not pit and was able to advance ahead one lap as the leader must be the first car on the restart.